 You can buy buildings and contents insurance separately or together as a single policy.

-Whether your first home is a house or flat, when you buy a property you’ll need to consider home insurance.
+Whether your first home is a house or flat, when you buy a property, you’ll need to consider home insurance.

-If you’re taking out a mortgage to buy a house, your mortgage lender will require you to buy buildings insurance - they’ll want to know their investment is protected until you’ve paid off the loan.
+If you’re taking out a mortgage to buy a house, your mortgage lender will require you to get buildings insurance - they’ll want to know their investment is protected until you’ve paid off the loan.

-If you're buying a flat or other leasehold property, buildings insurance is often the responsibility of the landowner or freeholder, but your lender will still want evidence that the property's insured.
+If you're buying a flat or other leasehold property, buildings insurance is often the responsibility of the landowner or freeholder.
+But your lender will still want evidence that the property's insured.
 Your conveyancer should take care of this for you.

 Even if you don’t need a mortgage to buy your home, it’s still a good idea to take out buildings insurance.
-You’ll need to think about how you’d pay for repairs, or even a rebuild, if your home was damaged by an unforeseen event - for example, a flood, fire or storm.
+You’ll need to think about how you’d pay for repairs, or even a rebuild, if your home was damaged by an unforeseen event – like a flood, fire or storm.

 Whether you insure the contents of your home is up to you.
 But again, think about how you’d pay to replace your belongings if you had to - their total cost can be more than you realise.

-The two main types of home insurance cover two different aspects of your home - the structure of your home and the possessions inside it.
+The two main types of home insurance cover different aspects of your home - the structure of your home and the possessions inside it.